-sequentially access its data.
-The simple sequential access dramatically reduces active pin count, facilitates hardware layout, increases system reliability, minimizes switching noise, and reduces package size.
+increases system reliability, minimizes switching noise, and reduces package size.
 The device is optimized for use in many commercial and industrial applications where high-density, low-pin count, low-voltage and low-power are essential.

-To allow for simple in-system reprogrammability, the AT45DB321D does not require high input voltages for programming.
-The device operates from a single power supply, 2.7V to 3.6V, for both the program and read operations.
-The AT45DB321D is enabled through the chip select pin ($\overline{\text{CS}}$) and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).
+To allow for simple in-system reprogrammability, the AT45DB041D does not require high input voltages for programming.
+The device operates from a single power supply, 2.5V to 3.6V or 2.7V to 3.6V, for both the program and read operations.
+The AT45DB041D is enabled through the chip select pin $\overline{(CS)}$ and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).